Route Handlers

 Caching

 Route Handlers are not cached by default.
-You can, however, opt into caching for GET
+You can, however, opt into caching for GET methods.
+Other supported HTTP methods are not cached.
+To cache a GET method, use a route config option such as export const dynamic = 'force-static' in your Route Handler file.

-Good to know: Other supported HTTP methods are not cached, even if they are placed alongside a GET
+Good to know: Other supported HTTP methods are not cached, even if they are placed alongside a GET method that is cached, in the same file.

 Special Route Handlers

-, and other metadata files remain static by default unless they use Dynamic APIs or dynamic config options.
+Special Route Handlers like sitemap.ts, opengraph-image.tsx, and icon.tsx, and other metadata files remain static by default unless they use Dynamic APIs or dynamic config options.

 Route Resolution

-You can consider a route
+You can consider a route the lowest level routing primitive.

 - They do not participate in layouts or client-side navigations like

-. - There cannot be a
+page. - There cannot be a

-file at the same route aspage.js
+route.jsfile at the same route aspage.js.

-Page | Route | Result |
+| Page | Route | Result |

 app/page.js | app/route.js | Conflict |